stash763/2ine_debugger/README.md

 *AI Disclosure, these additions were largely done using qwen 3.5 397b and glm 5.1

-All possible thanks to the work of the other of Ryan who created 2ine.
+All possible thanks to the work of Ryan who created 2ine.

 https://github.com/icculus/2ine